goderich/scripts/README.md

 ## csv-praat

 A Haskell script to convert CSV files in the format (begin-time, end-time, text) to Praat TextGrid files.
 I used this with [Parlatype](http://gkarsay.github.io/parlatype/), so the parser is aimed at Parlatype-style timestamps.

+## csv-combinator

+A Haskell script that combines CSV files with a specific content layout.
+The first two columns are the same, and act as a key.
+The rest of the colums are the value, and their number is not defined or limited.
+Keys can be repeated, in which case the different values are treated as a matrix (list of lists).
+The script finds the corresponding keys and combines any number of files, starting with a single file (the 'original').
+The output is a merged file of all the inputs plus the original, and a diff file against the original for each input file.